ludalex/alfred2-subtitles/README.md

 1. Install the workflow
 2. Play a TV Show episode
 3. Open Alfred and write "subget"
-4. Choose your preferred language/release and select it to download and open it automatically.
+4. Choose your preferred language/release and select it to download and open automatically.
 5. ???
 6. Profit.